KantaraInitiative/WG-ANCR/AuthC/AuthC-README.md

-**AuthC Scope**
+**ANCR-AuthC Charter**
+* to outline and specify the authC protocol so that it can be used as an extension to enable digital identity governance imteroperability. with regulated transparency and consent frameworks and architectures.

+**AuthC ANCR-SIG Scope of Works**
-*AuthC - Signaling Protocol
+* Detail and specify - AuthC - Signaling Protocol
-AuthC (standing for Authorisation from Consent)  is a Notice and Consent Receipt Exchange Signaling Protocol for authorisation from consent.
+* AuthC (standing for Authorisation from Consent)  is a Notice and Consent Receipt Exchange Signaling Protocol to enable transparency over digital privacy

+**Deliverables**
+Deliver core / generic authc flow for authorisation from consent covering
+* the core policy, the presentation, the lifecycle and the signaling for notice, notifications and disclosures
+* the core technical protocold and flow
+* project kit for extension
+* Use Case :  OAuth Extension for Parental Consent Token Use Case - coon

+**Obejetive**
+* Active state transparency, security and data control
+* enable dynamic data control
 The objective of the AuthC proptocol is to maintain an active state of transparency between two parties with a concentric mirrored notice record proptocol, enabling the individual to manage their own digital consent.

+**description**
-As a recult the AuthC protocol aims to achieve a synchronic transparency signal through the method of differential transparency, which is the pratice of comparing reciepts, as a notification receipt is pulled from a PII Controller Notice Credential each session.
+The AuthC protocol aims to achieve a synchronic transparency signal through the method of differential transparency, which is the pratice of comparing reciepts, as a notification receipt is pulled from a PII Controller Notice Credential each session.
 If there is no change to the active state then a green light signal is provided and the PII Principal user experience is seemless.

-There are a number of well known challenges to digital security and privacy issues with decentralized digital identity management that are sovled for through the notarization of claims, to enable decentralised digital identity governance, with digital consent.

 **Challenges**
+There are a number of well known challenges to digital security and privacy issues with decentralized digital identity management that are sovled for through the notarization of claims, to enable decentralised digital identity governance, with digital consent

 * System Notice and consent context is constantly different, systems are not able to manage consent for people.
 * Give up privacy to access privacy service
 * No personal record of digital identity relationship that people can trust
 * People are not easily able to admin their own consent, in any meaningful way
 * Digital transparency over the impact of choices/what people consent too

-**Currently in OAuth**
+* scalable delegation framework - as delegation is limited and cannot scale beyond scope of its own authority with out standard

+**components**
+* Two Factor Consentric Notice
+* Cntrl'r  Cred Registry for 4 types of credentials for 4 levels of assurance
+* Cyber Notary - provding 2 roles - a) AUthenticate individual, and Controller, b)  Annotate the public ledger for a Service,

+***AuthC Identity Protocol Extension Use Case***
+* applying the extension project kit to an identity management protocol

+**OAuth**
 * PAR - Push Authorisation Request
 * RAR - Rich Authoritsation Request